 You can also edit the subject when using a list view with in-cell editing enabled.

-For information specific to Outlook 2010 and Outlook 2013, please see Editing the Subject line in Outlook.
+For information specific to Outlook 2010, Outlook 2013, and Outlook 2016, please see Editing the Subject line in Outlook.

 In an Open Message